-Pay-per-click (PPC) advertising has become a popular — and effective — marketing tool for many manufacturing companies.
+Pay-per-click (PPC) advertising and other forms of paid advertising have become popular — and effective — marketing tools for many manufacturing companies.

-However, if you're new to PPC, it's important to know that there are several disciplines that fall underneath the PPC umbrella.
-Understanding the differences and figuring out which industrial PPC strategy will work best for your company isn’t always easy or straightforward.
-We’ll explore the advantages and disadvantages to each below.Read More »
+However, if you're new to paid advertising, it's important to know that several disciplines fall underneath this umbrella.
+Understanding the differences and figuring out which industrial paid strategy will work best for your company isn’t always easy or straightforward.
+We’ll explore the advantages and disadvantages of each below.Read More »

 Pay-per-click (PPC) advertising is an effective tool among many industrial manufacturing companies looking to expand their outreach and to connect with new customers.
 Part of what makes this particular advertising model so popular is its ability to easily find new, potential customers who are already interested in the products or services that your company offers.Read More »